Standing Committee of the National People's Congress: Legislative

 The NPC and its Standing Committee jointly exercise the power to enact laws in China.
-The legislative rights of the Standing Committee mainly include: drafting and revising laws except those to be enacted only by the full congress of the NPC; partially supplementing and amending, when the NPC is not in session, laws enacted by the NPC, provided that the basic principles of these laws are not contravened.
-As a result, a large amount of the legislative work is conducted by the Standing Committee.
+The legislative functions of the Standing Committee constitutionally include: drafting and revising laws except those to be enacted only by the full congress of the NPC; partially supplementing and amending, when the NPC is not in session, laws enacted by the NPC, provided that the basic principles of these laws are not contravened.
+As a result, day-to-day legislative work is conducted by the Standing Committee.
 Although the NPC has the power to revoke "inappropriate decisions" made by the Standing Committee, so far this power has never been used.
 As a result, the NPC Standing Committee often has a greater say in legislative deliberations.